boundlessgeo/geodroid-server/docs/source/data-service.rst

 .. note::

-   All components in this toolkit are still undergoing development and not final, including the following API.
+   The components in this toolkit are undergoing continuous development at this time and not final.

 List all data objects